Corporate & Financial Information

 Corporate Risk Tolerance

-We have set our corporate risk tolerance at being able to withstand a modeled 1/200 TVaR annual aggregate occurrence and maintain an "A" rating by AM Best on an entity wide level.
+We have set our corporate risk tolerance at being able to withstand a modeled 1/200 VaR annual aggregate occurrence and maintain an "A" rating by AM Best on an entity wide level.
 The related categories include reserve, underwriting, operational, investment, catastrophe and reinsurer credit risk.
 Risk capacity is the percentage at or above this level and is used to measure how effectively the Company is managing risk on a quarterly basis.